Malpas, Cheshire

-Etymology
+Toponymy

 The name derives from Old French and means "bad/difficult passage".

+The parish also once contained a place called Chathull, whose name is attested in 1333 as Nant Chathull.
+This is notable because the first element of Chathull is thought to derive from Common Brittonic, from the word surviving in modern Welsh as coed ("wood").
+This word must have been a place-name in its own right which, adopted into English, then became the basis for a new place-name, Chathull, whose second element is from Old English hyll ("hill") and which therefore meant "hill at Chat".
+During a later period when English became less widely spoken in Chesire, in favour of Welsh, the Welsh word nant ("stream") was then further added to the name.

 History

 Medieval (Norman 1066–1154)

 After the Norman Conquest of 1066 Malpas is recorded in the Domesday Book of 1086 as belonging to Robert FitzHugh, baron of Malpas.
 Malpas and other holdings were given to his family for defensive services along the Welsh border.

 A concentrated line of castles protected Cheshire's western border from the Welsh; these included motte-and-bailey castles at Shotwick, Dodleston, Aldford, Pulford, Shocklach, Oldcastle and Malpas.
 The earthworks of Malpas Castle are still to be found to the north of St. Oswald's Church.

 Medieval (Plantagenet 1154–1485)

 Malpas retains its general layout established in the medieval period.
 Malpas was granted a Market Charter for a weekly market and annual fair in 1281, thus making it an official "Market Town".

 Tudor – Elizabethan (1485–1603)

-The seventh son of Sir Randolph Brereton of Shocklach and Malpas, Sir William Brereton, became chamberlain of Chester, and groom of the chamber to Henry VIII.
+The sixth son of Sir Randolph Brereton of Shocklach and Malpas, Sir William Brereton, became chamberlain of Chester, and groom of the chamber to Henry VIII.
 He was beheaded on 17 May 1536 for a suspected romantic affair with Anne Boleyn.
 These accusations may have been politically motivated.